Case Study: Apple iPhone on Amazon

 Generative Research Findings

-Following the competitive and observational research phase, I conducted interviews with 18 participants who met the criteria of being both an Amazon Prime customer and currently searching for a new iPhone.
-In testing I observed two fundamental methods of searching for iPhone on Amazon.
-The first was a brand level query in which the customer would search for “apple” and then attempt to navigate to an iPhone detail page to continue their journey from there.
-The second was the product or product+brand level query in which customers would type in the.
-Only 2 of 18 participants conducted a brand+product+model query (e.g. “Apple iPhone 8 Plus”).
+After completing the competitive and observational research phase, I interviewed 18 participants who were both Amazon Prime customers and were currently looking for a new iPhone.
+During testing, I observed two main methods of searching for an iPhone on Amazon.
+The first method involved a brand-level query where the customer would search for "Apple" and then try to navigate to an iPhone detail page to continue their search from there.
+The second method involved a product or product+brand level query where customers would type in the specific iPhone model.
+I found that only 2 out of the 18 participants conducted a brand+product+model query (e.g. "Apple iPhone 8 Plus").

 Additional Notes